Rajdhanavade17/yms_project/Readme.md

 4. how calculations are done

-   for each timestamp we have the ltp of 12 stocks and we also have the number of shares for each stock in the index we will use the base market cap and base index value as the index market capital on any day of a corresonding quarter and close price of index on that day respectively (this values should be saved in shares csv file having name: price, value and their corresponding values in the shares columns)
+   for each timestamp we have the ltp of 12 stocks and we also have the number of shares for each stock in the index <br>
+   we will use the base market cap and base index value as the index market capital on any day of a corresonding quarter and close price of index on that day respectively (this values should be saved in shares csv file having name: price, value and their corresponding values in the shares columns)

         bn_constructed_index = ['total_stock_value'] / base_total_value * base_banknifty_value